 Allie Marshall – Chair.
 Allie began with Puppetmongers as a high school co-op student.
 Her time with them instilled a great love for puppetry and object theatre.
 Since 2009 she has been a member of the board of directors.
 Allie works as a wardrobe coordinator for theatre working for such companies as Factory Theatre, Canadian Rep, Mirvish Productions, Company Theatre, and Theatre Francais Toronto.
 Allie has worked as a Designer with such companies as The Blyth Festival, Birdtown and Swanville and Bad New Days Performing Arts.

 Linda Rogers – Secretary Treasurer.
-Linda is employed as Resource Development and Financial Manager at VIBE Arts, Linda holds a degree in Applied Theatre and has worked in Arts Management, Advocacy, Education, and New Media.
+Linda is employed as Manager of External Relations at Tapestry Opera, Linda holds a degree in Applied Theatre and has worked in Arts Management, Advocacy, Education, and New Media.
 Her roles have included leadership positions in Theatre, Orchestra, Opera and New Music, as well as pioneering leading edge new media applications in the Arts.
 She founded the Arts Consulting firm ArtsCubed, which specializes in consulting and provision of services to small arts organizations.
 Linda first encountered Puppetmongers while working with composer R. Murray Schafer, through the wonderful puppets created for his outdoor music/theatre work “The Palace of the Cinnabar Phoenix”

 Larry Swartz.
 Larry is an instructor in literacy as well as dramatic arts at the Ontario Institute for Studies in Education, University of Toronto.
 He has been an educator for over thirty-six years and is well-known for his use of children’s literature to help young people grow as readers, writers and citizens of the world.
 As a classroom teacher, consultant, author and speaker, Larry has shared his enthusiasm and expertise with teachers, administrators, teacher-librarians and parents throughout Canada, the United States and Asia.
 Using Children’s Literature, The Arts, on fronting the Bully Issue and Creating Caring Classrooms are some of the educational events important to Larry.
 He is the author of several teacher resource publications.